-Ian McHarg spent ten years in the British Armed Forces, and then six years with the UK Ministry of Defence.
+Ian McHarg served with British Armed Forces and the UK Ministry of Defence from 1984 to 2000.
 During his military career he passed the All Arms Commando Course at the Commando Training Centre Royal Marines earning the coveted Green Beret.
 He is also a recipient of the prestigious Commando Medal.
+During his service he was employed as an army commando, combat engineer, physical training instructor, and was a member of a Royal Engineers counter-terrorism search team.
+He served in Northern Ireland, the Falklands Islands, Canada, and Germany.

-After gaining a Master’s degree from London South Bank University he moved into the private sector in 2000 and worked extensively in the UK, Europe, Australia and the Middle East.
-A management professional for twenty-five years he led multi-functional teams in high-reliability sectors including nuclear, chemical, pharmaceutical, and oil & gas.
+After gaining a Master’s degree from London South Bank University he moved into the private sector and worked extensively in the UK, Europe, Australia and the Middle East.
+A management professional for twenty-five years he has led multi-functional teams in high-reliability sectors including nuclear, chemical, pharmaceutical, and oil & gas.

 Ian writes about the tough training, daring raids, and indomitable fighting spirit of the Second World War Commandos and other wartime Special Forces.
 His first book, Litani River: The Daring World War Two Commando Raid, Syria 1941 is the untold story of the hard-fought battle from the words of the men themselves, through official reports, personal recollections, and from a series of interviews and correspondence with surviving members of the Commando.